Submersible Pond Lights vs Downlights

 Advantages & Disadvantages of LED Submersible Lights

 LED (light emitting diodes) lights are designed for outdoor use, and come in a wide variety of shapes and sizes.
 They are more energy efficient than incandescent lighting, cheaper to run, and they last longer.
-They also come with an automatic shut off so that the light will not burn out if you forget to turn them off in the dark.
+They also come with an automatic shut off so that the light will not burn out if you forget to turn them off when you go to bed.

 Their small size makes them useful for decorating fish ponds, water fountains, and fountains or for establishing a perimeter around your pond.
 They can even be used to illuminate your pond in a desired color.